Kidoz-SDK/unity-ironsource-adapter/README.md

 For built in Mediation Network Integration you should follow the instructions given on the ironSource Android SDK Integration page [HERE](https://developers.is.com/ironsource-mobile/unity/mediation-networks-unity) but as far as Kidoz integration goes you only need to do the following on your Scene:

-For supporting for Rewarded Videos(currently only for Android) call:
+For supporting the Rewarded Videos(currently only for Android) call:
 ```c#
 IronSource.Agent.setManualLoadRewardedVideo(true);
 ```